 - Star Trek: Deep Space Nine.
 In "The Circle", Constable Odo threatens to charge Quark with obstruction if he doesn't use his criminal contacts to find out some information on his behalf.
 This is a grey area; Odo is operating under Starfleet rules, but is a Cowboy Cop who prefers to Screw the Rules, I'm Doing What's Right! and Starfleet is pulling out of the space station because of an impending Civil War.
 Quark would rather leave in a hurry too, which he can't do if Odo has him locked up in a cell on a trumped-up charge.

 - L.A.
 Noire: Cole Phelps and his partners make use of this trope quite some times.
 And it usually works out too, seeing how most people they encounter do have something to hide.
 Doesn't even have to be something concerning the particular investigation though; Hollywoodland was simply a Gangsterland back then.

 - In the backstory of Ghost Trick, a suspect in an espionage case was put on the spot in this way by a rookie detective during interrogation.
 This pushed him to, in a fit of desperation, grab a gun, flee the premises and take a hostage.
 The outcome of the altercation and the suspect's hopeless mindset drives the game's plot and the many deaths that occur during it.
 And for the record, the suspect was innocent of the allegation and genuinely knew nothing about it.

-- Played mostly straight in the recent Whateley Universe story, Crime and Chaos.
+- Played mostly straight in Whateley Universe story, Crime and Chaos.
 There's some evidence that the cop is purposely doing it just to get the person out of the way, and has no plans for it to actually stick.
 The person was, in fact, stonewalling, and the cop called a lawyer of dubious morality to handle it.
-This work was also an homage to Law and Order.
+This work was also an homage to Law & Order.